Regesin/TelegramBot/README.md

-# Creation of sample Telegram bot using Python
+# Telegram bot which helps to collect data in times of disasters

 ## Technologies Needed :
   * Telegram account